The Albert Hall is Mid Wales’ oldest theatre. Built in 1896, the Hall is a beautiful Victorian theatre in Llandrindod Wells.

 It was agreed that management of the theatre should revert to a management committee.
 Shortly after, the Albert Hall Management Committee was re-established.
 The theatre was registered as a charity (charity number 524464).

 In March of 2020, a brand new management committee took over the Albert Hall, and sadly just 2 weeks later, the Hall was closed due to the Covid-19 (Coronavirus) Pandemic.
 The Albert Hall took part in LightItInRed, and WeMakeEvents, which saw us stand united with thousands of venues, and production companies around the world, excluded from support during the pandemic.
-Maintenance work took place during the year, with new toilet facilities currently being installed.
 The new committee want to bring the hall back to what it was originally built for, to provide a space for local community groups to use.